g-clef/g-clef.github.io/lab/hardware.md

 years, you should expect 5 of them to have one failure across them each year.
 With 20 that turns into one failure every few months.
 That's a bit of an exaggeration (if drives were really failing that often it would quickly become cheaper to do this in the cloud), but I did have a lot of trouble with drives dying either at or quite soon after delivery.
-So I ended up buying a 2 spares, just so I didn't have to deal with delivery waits to fix dead drives.
+So I ended up buying a 2 spares, just so that I didn't have to deal with delivery waits to fix dead drives.

 #### Network